Are your vegetables GAP certified?

 of fruit and vegetables in New Zealand

-New Zealand GAP (currently in its 18th year) is a trustworthy and widely accepted wholesaler/retailer brand for certified produce in both domestic and export markets.
+New Zealand GAP is a trustworthy and widely accepted wholesaler/retailer brand for certified produce in both domestic and export markets.

 What does New Zealand GAP mean?